anuragambuja/data-engineering-gcp/Cloud Functions.md

   - Number of invocations
   - Compute time of the invocations
   - Memory and CPU provisioned

 - Key Enhancements in 2nd gen:
   - Longer Request timeout: Up to 60 minutes for HTTP-triggered functions
   - Larger instance sizes: Up to 16GiB RAM with 4 vCPU (v1: Up to 8GB RAM with 2 vCPU)
   - Concurrency: Upto 1000 concurrent requests per function instance (v1: 1 concurrent request per function instance)
   - Multiple Function Revisions and Traffic splitting supported (v1: NOT supported)
   - Support for 90+ event types - enabled by Eventarc (v1: Only 7)
+  - With Eventarc, event-driven functions can be triggered from more than 125 Google, external SaaS event sources, and custom sources by publishing to Pub/Sub.

 # Cloud Run Functions